Piotr1215/crossplane-demo/README.md

 The scenario flow:

 - install crossplane on a local cluster :white_check_mark:
-- deploy and configure AWS provider
+- deploy and configure AWS provider :white_check_mark:
 - expose composites to the developers
 - developers deploy and manage the life-cycle of dev/test clusters in AZURE and AWS
 - manage composites lifecycle